DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-31-adding-a-subject-to-a-placement.md

 - We did not see instances of schools selecting the wrong subject in user research sessions.
 - If a subject changes, dependencies like mentor or year group are likely to change, meaning the whole nature of the placement changes.
 - Once a provider has been assigned to a placement, its core attributes cannot change.
-- It is easy to delete and create new placements
+- It is easy to delete and create new placements.

 ## Further considerations